-On behalf of the Texas Life and Health Insurance Guaranty Association ("TLHIGA"), I am pleased to submit the 2022 Annual Report.
-This is the 30th annual report since the Texas Legislature separated and privatized the TLHIGA's operations from within the Texas Department of Insurance in 1992.
+I am pleased to submit the 2023 Annual Report for the Texas Life and Health Insurance Guaranty Association ("TLHIGA").
+This is the 31st annual report since the Texas Legislature privatized the TLHIGA's operations from within the Texas Department of Insurance.

-The TLHIGA was activated to provide protection for the policyholders of two member companies during 2022.
-Both of these companies were domiciled in other states.
+The TLHIGA was activated to provide protection for the policyholders of three member companies during 2023.
+Two of these companies were domiciled in Texas while the other was domiciled in another state.
 There are ongoing statutory protections being provided to policyholders for nine additional member companies that were ordered liquidated in prior years.
-As of year-end 2022, the TLHIGA estimates remaining, aggregate future costs of approximately \$6.07 million to provide protection to Texas policyholders from these insolvencies.
+As of year-end 2023, the TLHIGA estimates remaining aggregate future costs of approximately \$32.65 million to provide protection to Texas policyholders of these twelve insolvencies.

-The Board of Directors continued to meet quarterly, and board committees met as needed throughout the year.
-Mark Williams of National Farm Life Insurance Company was appointed to the Board as a small company representative on April 20, 2022.
-At year-end, a public member Board position remained vacant.
+The Board of Directors continued to meet quarterly and board committees met as needed throughout the year.
+Frank Beaman, CEO of Faith Community Health System was appointed to the Board as a public representative on May 22, 2023.
+Board Counsel Shelby Baetz retired after twenty-five years of exemplary service and counsel to the TLHIGA.